Misterio77/nix-colors/README.md

 This repo aims to help with that.
 By keeping all scheme definitions in one place, we can easily track additions and QA all added schemes, while weeding out low-quality ones.

+We include most (if not all) of base16 schemes, including some PRs that are still waiting to be merged.
+Any contribution there should find its way here soon after.

 ---

 # How?